List of One Life to Live characters introduced in the 1980s: Character history

 Sarah, nicknamed "Paradise" by Bo, was the first member of the Gordon family to arrive in Llanview.
 While she was only on the show for a short time, she was a part of many memorable storylines, including Mendorra and Badderly Island.
 Born off-screen in 1965 to Roger and Carrie Gordon, Sarah grew up as the second of three daughters and came to Llanview in October 1987.
 As a therapist specializing in training newly-blind people to live without their sight, Sarah became a counsellor to Clint Buchanan, who had been blinded by a gunshot wound to the head.
 Early on, Sarah stated that her desire to help the blind was inspired by working with her sister Anna (never seen) who was blind from birth and died young.
 Sarah started out as Tina Lord's rival for Cord Roberts' affection, but Sarah and Cord never progressed far in their relationship.
 She later met the love of her life, Bo Buchanan, on the set of Fraternity Row, where she was working as a consultant.
 Though the two were deeply in love with each other, they often found themselves in dangerous situations that threatened their future.
 In 1989, Bo was sentenced to time in prison after being found guilty of killing Alicia Grande.
 Believing that Bo was being framed by his cousin Austin Buchanan, Sarah set out to get the truth and exonerate Bo by seducing Austin (who was obsessed with her) and tricking him into telling her the truth.
 Her plan, which was successful, had dire consequences.
 After discovering the tape recorder that Sarah was hiding under her blouse, Austin forced her to have sex in Asa's garage.
-Bo was ultimately set free thanks to the recorded confession, but Sarah's relationship with Bo suffered because she refused to tell him the truth about the rape; she was terrified that Bo would never be able to love her the same way again if he found out that she'd been violated by Austin.
-Unfortunately, Sarah wasn't able to keep the truth from Bo when she discovered that she was pregnant with Austin's baby.
+Bo was ultimately set free thanks to the recorded confession, but Sarah's relationship with Bo suffered because she refused to tell him the truth about the rape; she was terrified that Bo would never be able to love her the same way again if he found out that she had been violated by Austin.
+Unfortunately, Sarah was not able to keep the truth from Bo when she discovered that she was pregnant with Austin's baby.
 Always supportive, Bo stood by Sarah as she struggled with the decision to terminate the pregnancy or not.
 Ultimately she never had to make a choice because she suffered a miscarriage.